The Story of Captain Phil Blood (so far)

 "Certainly the game is rigged.
 Don't let that stop you; if you don't bet, you can't win."

 Phil is betting on himself and his crew to get the job done, even though something like 50% of DIY boat builds are never finished.
-The construction of the boat will start when the kit arrives near the end of January, 2023.
+The construction of the boat has started, as of 4/10/2023.
 You may follow along on the S/V Lynx Youtube channel since Phil and his crew are video documenting the entire process of building S/V Lynx.

 Log Book